 This can be done by a state “at any time and without having to explain its decision”, it adds.

-In this article, we look at actions by diplomats that have provoked their host countries to take the drastic action of expelling them.
+In this article, we look at actions by diplomats, international civil servants that have provoked their host countries to take the drastic action of expelling them.

 Tunisia on Friday expelled its own ambassador at the United Nations, faulting him for not doing adequate consultation on a Security Council resolution he helped draft responding to the U.S. Middle East peace initiative.